SwagapottamusRex/ga-project-1/README.md

 <hr>
 Day 8-9:

 During the final days I worked on design and adding sound effects for when you successfully queen your pawn.
-The winning conditions where also added.
+The winning conditions were also added.
 The game would end when a stalemate occurs, when you queen your pawn (without stalemating) or when black manages to capture whites pawn.

 ## Featured Code:
 Creating the boundaries between the two Kings.

 Despite there being still some bugs.
 The two kings are not allowed to be less than one square away from each other.
-Upon the 'dragstart' functionality the code will look at the all the cells .
+Upon the 'dragstart' functionality the code will look at all the cells.
 The algorithm checks each potential square the white (or black) king can approach but if the resulting square would make both kings touch then I remove the 'drop zone' from the player's options.

 <img src="./kisskingsscreenshot.png" alt="drawing" width="500"/>